Ram Lab

 Our lab is in the School of Zoology in the Faculty of Life Sciences at Tel Aviv University.

-We are also affiliated with the Sagol School of Neuroscience, the Safra Center for Bioinformatics, the Center for AI & Data Science, and the Center for Combating Pandemics at Tel Aviv University.
+The lab is a member of the Safra Center for Bioinformatics, the Center for AI & Data Science, and the Sagol School of Neuroscience at Tel Aviv University.

 Please email